syncfusion-content/extension-docs/Extension/Javascript-Extension/Visual-Studio-Code/download-and-installation.md

 ## Prerequisites

-The following prerequisites software needs to be installed for the Syncfusion Web extension installation and for creating the Syncfusion Web applications along with any one of the Frameworks(React, Angular, and VUe).
+The following prerequisites software needs to be installed for the Syncfusion Web extension installation and for creating the Syncfusion Web applications along with any one of the Frameworks(React, Angular, and Vue).

 * [Visual Studio Code](https://code.visualstudio.com/download)